-- Physical run supporter in the Antoine Winfield mold with short-area explosiveness to leave his mark on ballcarriers.
+- Outstanding tackler who is a physical run supporter in the Antoine Winfield mold with short-area explosiveness to leave his mark on ballcarriers.

 - His ball skills are very good.
 Branch tracks the ball well downfield and has the hands and coordination to come away with interceptions even when he isn’t targeted often.